PanchoBubble/tari-dot-com-fork/privacy_policy.md

 permalink: /privacy_policy/
 class: subpage privacy_policy
 ---
-Last Modified: March 20, 2020
+Last Modified: April 25, 2025

 # Tari Labs Privacy Policy

-Tari Labs (&quot;Company&quot;, &quot;we&quot;, &quot;our&quot;, or &quot;us&quot;) recognizes that people who use our website and/or mobile applications (collectively, the &quot;Services&quot;) value their privacy.
-This privacy policy (the &quot;Policy&quot;) describes how the Services made available by Tari Labs collect, use, share, and store personal information of users of the Services.
+Tari Labs ("Company", "we", "our", or "us") recognizes that people who use our website and/or mobile applications (collectively, the "Services") value their privacy.
+This privacy policy (the "Policy") describes how the Services made available by Tari Labs collect, use, share, and store personal information of users of the Services.
 This Policy applies to the Services on or in which it is posted, linked, or referenced.

 By using the Services, you accept the terms of this Policy and consent to our collection, use, disclosure, and retention of your information as described in this Policy.
 If you have not done so already, please also review our User Agreement, which governs your use of the Services.
 The User Agreement  contains provisions that limit our liability to you and require you to resolve any dispute with us via arbitration on an individual basis and not as part of any class or representative action.
 IF YOU DO NOT AGREE WITH ANY PART OF THIS PRIVACY POLICY OR OUR USER AGREEMENT, THEN PLEASE DO NOT USE ANY OF THE SERVICES.